jrosen48/tidykids/README.md

 - `inf_adj_per_child` refers to the amount transformed to be in 2016 dollars for each year per child in \$1000s spent

-Detailed descriptions of the state expenditures in the dataset (see the `expenditure` column) are available in the [tidykids-codebook vignette](https://jrosen48.github.io/tidykids/articles/tidykids-codebook.html).
+Detailed descriptions of the expenditures in the dataset (see the `expenditure` column) are available in the [tidykids-codebook vignette](https://jrosen48.github.io/tidykids/articles/tidykids-codebook.html).